conventional-changelog/releaser-tools/README.md

   Options
     -t, --token               Your auth token
-    -n, --no-prefix-v         Prefix versions with a "v" if not already prefixed -p, --preset              Name of the preset you want to use -k, --pkg                 A filepath of where your package.json is located -b, --all-blocks          Generate all blocks
+    -p, --preset              Name of the preset you want to use -k, --pkg                 A filepath of where your package.json is located -b, --all-blocks          Generate all blocks